anonymous-submitter0104/iclr-submission/final-experiment/README.md

 | qwen3-600M-original   | 0.2965 | 0.3020 | 0.3678 | 0.2950 | 0.3190 | 0.2906 | 0.2933 | 0.3002 | 0.2968 | 0.2861 | 0.2951 | 0.2968 | 0.2802 | 0.2962 | 0.2987 | 0.3012    |
 | qwen3-600M-cpt        | 0.3190 | 0.3270 | 0.3720 | 0.3180 | 0.3420 | 0.3130 | 0.3170 | 0.3240 | 0.3200 | 0.3090 | 0.3190 | 0.3200 | 0.3040 | 0.3200 | 0.3220 | 0.3250    |

-**Observation:** Continual pretraining with MILA yields consistent gains across all Indic languages.
+### Observation:** Continual pretraining with MILA yields consistent gains across all Indic languages.

 ---

-## Experimetn 2: Fairness Metric: Indic Parity
+# Experiment 2: Fairness Metric: Indic Parity

 We define **parity** as the ratio of a model’s MMLU score in a given Indic language to its score in English: